deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

 Once created, the resource will enter the `WaitForUserUpload` phase, which means it is ready for image upload.
+If the upload is not started within 10 minutes, the resource will transition to the `Failed` phase; to try again, recreate the resource.

 There are two options available for uploading from a cluster node and from an arbitrary node outside the cluster: